Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Distributed DNN-Based Power Allocation

 \subsubsection{Structure of the Proposed DNN}

 The layout of the fully distributed DNN for each AP is shown in Table \ref{fullydisttable}.
 Note that the DNN not only attempts to approximate the normalized power coefficients, but also approximates the total power transmitted by the AP, that is (for AP $l$): $\sum_{k = 1}^K\mu_{kl}^2$.
 We observed that adding this constraint, in the form of an extra output, to the network improves the accuracy of the predicted powers.
+The reason is that the sum of the allocated powers by an AP obtained from the WMMSE algorithm is not necessarily constant and equal to the maximum power limit $P_{\max}^{dl}$, even though $P_{\max}^{dl}$ is the same for all APs.
+In fact, for most of the simulated UE locations, the total allocated power by a given AP is less than $P_{\max}^{dl}$, i.e., the WMMSE algorithm chooses to cut down on the power from some of the APs in its attempt to maximize the presented optimization objective.
 This results in the output layer size being $K+1$ instead of $K$.
 Further details about the choice of activations are provided in Section \ref{activations}.